vyperlang/vyper/docs/types.rst

 Values
 ------
-An Address type can hold an Ethereum address which equates to 20 bytes/160 bits.
+An address type can hold an Ethereum address which equates to 20 bytes/160 bits.
 Returns in hexadecimal notation with a leading ``0x``.

 .. _members-of-addresses:
 Members